lannn2410/lannn2410.github.io/_pages/about.md

 News
 ======
+* (12/01/2020) My paper *Minimum Robust Multi-Submodular Cover for Fairness* has been accepted to AAAI 2021.
 * (06/01/2020) My paper [Streaming k-Submodular Maximization under Noise subject to Size Constraint](https://lannn2410.github.io/publications/icml2020/) has been accepted to ICML 2020.
-In this paper, we investigate a practical scenario of k-submodular maximization s.t size constraint that (1) an objective function is queried via a noisy oracle; and (2) algorithms are required to work on streaming manner.
-We propose two novel streaming algorithms with their theoretical performance guarantees; and demonstrate the efficiency of our algorithms in two applications in Influence Maximization and Sensor Placement.
-The experimental results have shown that our algorithms can return comparative results to state-of-the-art non-streaming methods while using a much fewer number of queries.
 * (05/13/2020) I am super excited that I am going to intern (remotely) at Facebook in Summer 2020.
 I will work for Network Risk and Planning team, under supervisor of [Dr. Chiun Lin Lim](https://research.fb.com/people/lim-chiun-lin/).
 * (05/13/2020) Welcome to my new website!